The Management Team behind Organised Chaos

 As producer and/or production manager Gayle has been involved with various professional and fringe theatre productions at The Lowry, New Wimbledon Theatre, The Unity, The Lantern Theatre, Square Chapel, Carriageworks, Pavilion Arts Centre, New Continental, Oldham Coliseum, Stephen Joseph Theatre, LIPA, Citadel Theatre, Stamford Arts Centre, Key Theatre, Everyman Theatre, The Casa, and Taurus Bar; she has also successfully produced shows at the Edinburgh Fringe Festival, Buxton Fringe Festival, Preston Tringe Festival, Oxford Fringe Festival, National Student Drama Festival, Write Now Festival, and Not Part Of Festival.

-Gayle also directs theatre productions recently directing Dance Night as part of the Irlam Fringe Festival and a rehearsed reading of Icarus’ Mother for the Rampant Chaos Festival.
-She also directed the North West tour of A Light In Every Window and Hope In Boxes for Elysion Productions and the Organised Chaos' production of Jeffrey Bernard Is Unwell at Studio Salford, winner of the BIFTA for Best Production.
-Gayle has also worked in film producing feature and short films.
+Gayle also directs theatre productions and has directed productions for Irlam Fringe Festival: Karmasutra, You Haven’t Changed A Bit and Dance Night.
+She has also directed a rehearsed reading of Icarus’ Mother for the Rampant Chaos Festival and the North West tour of A Light In Every Window and Hope In Boxes for Elysion Productions and the Organised Chaos' production of Jeffrey Bernard Is Unwell at Studio Salford, winner of the BIFTA for Best Production.

 Daniel Thackeray - Assistant Producer / Film Maker